ScooloV/bbpedia/docs/dungeon_bowl/skills_and_traits.md

 original result stands withou being re-rolled but the team re-roll is lost just as i i been used.

-**NO HAN]DS** rTsiorTofthrbaO This player is unable to a ep  . or attempt may not attempt to pic i to do s0 wjii to interfere with a pass, y e.
+**NO HANDS** rTsiorTofthrbaO This player is unable to a ep  . or attempt may not attempt to pic i to do s0 wjii to interfere with a pass, y e.
 Should this

-automatically fall. ®s «b hieh the ball is player voluntarily move itup The w, ii
+automatically fall. s «b hieh the ball is player voluntarily move itup The w, ii

 Pla"d' ,hayaCaTu"nover is caused as If this player had